Yes, as long as both of you qualify for shared parental leave, and as long as your partner agrees.

 - have 26 weeks’ service at the end of the 15th week before the due date.

 In addition, your partner must:

-- be employed or self-employed in Great Britain for at least 26 out of the 66 weeks up to the due date; and
+- be employed, an agency worker, or self-employed in Great Britain for at least 26 out of the 66 weeks up to the due date; and

 - have average weekly earnings of not less than £30 per week in 13 of these 66 weeks.